Austria: First arrest in Kurz corruption probe — reports | DW | 12.10.2021

 During a debate in Parliament about the corruption allegations on Tuesday, Schallenberg defended Kurz and said he would continue to work closely with him.
 At the same time, opposition activists outside the building mocked the new chancellor as Kurz's puppet.

-The opposition Social Democrats (SPÖ) called on Schallenberg to make a clean break with Kurz's conservative allies who are facing allegations of corruption.
+The opposition Social Democrats (SPÖ) called on Schallenberg to make a clean break with Kurz's conservative allies who are facing charges of corruption.

-The far-right Freedom Party (FPÖ) and the liberal Neos have demanded more transparency in the allocation of government advertisements to the media.
+The far-right Freedom Party (FPÖ) and the laissez-faire Neos have demanded more transparency in the allocation of government advertisements to the media.

 Although Kurz is no longer chancellor, he remains head of the ÖVP and is now also the party's top lawmaker in parliament.